 Those other changes were markers of becoming a woman; physical signs of our maturity commanding respect from our peers.
 Pathetic really, but that’s how it worked in our juvenile school hierarchy.

 Anyway, there was one aspect of becoming a woman for which it was vital all evidence be immediately eliminated!
 In fact, the noting of it was in its prompt removal.
-So, as the downy fluff on our legs became thick and coarse (or maybe even before in some cases), so we started to shave our legs.
+So, as the downy fluff on our legs became more noticeable (or maybe even before in some cases), so we started to shave our legs.
 This was a critical rite of passage in order to avoid becoming a pariah.

 Alas, some poor souls (aka ME) were verboten by our mothers.
 It became a battle of wills, and in hindsight, perhaps a metaphor for the petty power struggles which followed about my body: I was not allowed to shave my legs; to dye my hair; I was not to have any facial piercings; nor to stay up past 9pm (until my late teens, when it was extended to 10pm).